A Reputation Backed by Real Results

 - Cohabitants or former cohabitants

-- Those in a dating relationship
+- People in a dating relationship

 Domestic abuse is defined as “intentionally or recklessly causing to or attempting to cause bodily injury or placing the other person in fear of imminent serious bodily injury,” whether to himself/herself or another.
-Thus, you can be charged with a domestic violence crime without having injured anyone but by threatening to do so.
+Thus, you can be charged with a domestic violence crime without having injured anyone, but by threatening to do so.

 The various types of domestic violence are mostly “wobbler” offenses, meaning that they can be charged as misdemeanors or felonies, depending on the circumstances.
-The issues that can affect these charges include how seriously the alleged victim was injured (if at all), whether you have a criminal record, and if you violated an existing restraining order.
+The issues that can affect these charges include how seriously the alleged victim was injured (if at all), whether you have a criminal record, and whether you violated an existing restraining order.

 Common domestic violence offenses include:

-- Elder abuse, which is a wobbler that is based on neglect, abuse, fraud, or endangerment of someone aged 65 or older.
+- Elder abuse: A wobbler based on neglect, abuse, or endangerment of someone aged 65 or older.

 Additional Penalties in Domestic Violence Charges